top of page

 Despite their incredible talent, Black Lindy Hoppers have dealt with (and continue to face) racism in many forms.
 Jazz and jazz dance, like many art forms, were born out of struggle and oppression, and were initially shunned by white society.
 Members of Whitey's Lindy Hoppers created several of the greatest Lindy Hop sequences of all time, only to have their scenes get cut from movie showings in the south, and then be denied seating in segregated restaurants and theatres while on tour.
 Even the Harvest Moon Ball contest was likely initiated in 1935 as a way to help quell racial tensions fueled by segregated housing, lack of economic opportunities, and poor quality public facilities for NYC's Black residents.

-When the Modern Lindy Hop scene took shape, many dancers and scene leaders were quick to join the fun but slow to recognize these roots.
+When the modern Lindy Hop scene took shape, many dancers and scene leaders were quick to join the fun but slow to recognize these roots.
 This is problematic, especially because today's local social scene and slate of professional dancers are made up of mostly white (or non-Black) dancers, which would be a pretty clear case of cultural appropriation if left unaddressed.

 Although the scene still grapples with this issue, there are some things we can all do to appreciate this dance, music, and culture.
 If you're still reading, you've started to do the first, which is learning the history and cultural context of the dance.
 Second, we can all strive to be welcoming to new dancers, no matter their background, and listen to what they have to say.
 Third, we can make an active effort to share our knowledge with others and always be open to learning more ourselves, even if it may make us uncomfortable.
 Fourth, we can commit to building anti-racist scenes and classrooms, and address issues directly when they arise.

 These steps are by no means an exhaustive list.

 Lasting Influence